sf-wdi-34/dom-manipulation/README.md

 - Convenient: solves problems developers commonly face.
 - Less Buggy: ensures javascript DOM manipulation works the same, cross-browser.
 - Modern: brings javascript DOM manipulation into the 21st century.
-- Popular: 15.3% of all sites and 70.4% of the top 100k sites use jQuery! (see Builtwith.com).
+- Popular: 73.5% of the top 100k most viewed sites use jQuery! (see Builtwith.com).

 Sites like: css-tricks.com and jquery.com (!) include the jQuery library on their page.
 This means all you have to do is open up your Chrome Developer Console on one of those sites, and you can start playing with jQuery on the page!